ISSUE 03

 KENNY

-And I know that that movie is about family and something specific, but the bigger picture of what it makes me think about is the way that that story’s sort of an allegory or a metaphor for how we live now and how distracted we are and how much chaos there is in our lives.
-And I think the connection I’m making in my head is that all of those split existences and metaverses that get split off are a sort of manifestation of the way that we consume media and how that media creates our separate realities now.
+And I know that movie is about family and something specific, but the bigger picture of what it makes me think about is the way that that story’s sort of an allegory or a metaphor for how we live now and how distracted we are and how much chaos there is in our lives.
+And I think the connection is that all of those split existences and metaverses that get split off are a sort of manifestation of the way that we consume media and how that media creates our separate realities now.

 EMANUEL